 Which Brands Use The Paint Stripper Chemical?

-Luckily, Clean Label Project investigated to see if methylene chloride was showing up in the decaf coffee products that people purchase.
+Clean Label Project investigated if methylene chloride shows up in decaf coffee products that people purchase.

 After testing 25 popular brands of coffee, they discovered that 10 of those detected Methylene Chloride chemicals in the coffee.
 See the list of brands they tested below.

-What's most disturbing about this is the fact that there are so many vulnerable populations who drink decaf coffee such as pregnant women, people with heart conditions, and the elderly.
-To expose these populations to a chemical that is linked to so many other health conditions is appalling.
+What’s most disturbing about this is the fact that there are so many vulnerable populations who drink decaf coffee such as pregnant women, people with heart conditions, and the elderly.
+Exposing these populations to a chemical that links to so many other health conditions is appalling.

-Luckily, I am happy to report that the Clean Label Project is doing its part to make sure that these very harmful ingredients are being displayed on the label of the foods.
+I am happy to report that the Clean Label Project is doing its part to make sure that these harmful ingredients are displayed on food labels.